The third installment in the Bold Penguin series on The Evolving Risks of Small Businesses addresses general liability insurance for business.

 Take time to fully understand the unique needs of each customer so you can customize coverage.
 In doing the above, you will solidify your role as a trusted advisor and give your customers confidence that their investments are properly protected.

 The preceding is part three of a six-part educational series on navigating commercial insurance, with the purpose of keeping commercial insurance agents abreast of industry trends.
-The Evolving Risks Of Small Businesses complete playbook will be available in July 2024 at www.boldpenguin.com.
+The complete Evolving Risks Of Small Businesses 2024 Report is available here.